Did you know that out of the 3.5 billion total global workforce, 1.1 billion (or 35%) are freelancers?

 A sole establishment is a legal entity owned by one individual.
-This means that if you start a food truck in Dubai, for example, and you register it as a sole establishment, you’re liable for the full extent of assets and liabilities of the business.
+This means that if you start a food truck in Dubai, for example, and you register it as a sole proprietor, you’re liable for the full extent of assets and liabilities of the business.

 If you’re a foreign national in the UAE and are interested in setting up a sole establishment, it’s important to know that you’ll need a local sponsor.
 This sponsor can be either a citizen of the UAE or a company.

 However, as the owner of the company, you’ll have complete control over all aspects of the business.
 Likewise, you will be solely responsible for any debts or losses incurred.